Josh Funk's Guide to Writing Picture Books

 The best advice I have is that you should start by deleting the opening sentence/line/page.
 “What?” you ask.
 That’s right.
 Start on page 2.
 Take this example:

-Anthony was so excited for today’s basketball game.
-He had been practicing all week.
-He shot 100 free throws a day and dribbled in every room of the house.
-What else could the shortest boy on the team do to prepare?
+Annie was so excited for today’s basketball game.
+She had been practicing all week.
+She shot 100 free throws a day and dribbled in every room of the house.
+What else could the shortest kid on the team do to prepare?

-If you simply start with Mom asking the question, you can show who Anthony is throughout the story (rather than showing his basketball prowess here).
-The illustrations can show a small boy in a basketball jersey while holding a ball.
+If you simply start with Mom asking the question, you can show who Annie is throughout the story (rather than showing her basketball prowess here).
+The illustrations can show a small child in a basketball jersey while holding a ball.
 And Mom’s question pulls you in much more actively than the telly first line.

 But whether tension rises through multiple failures or some other mechanism, the reader needs to see the main character at the lowest of low (or shortest of short?) points before ultimately succeeding.
 If the main character doesn’t hit rock bottom, the final success will not be satisfying.
 And without a satisfying conclusion, the story will fall flat (or air ball).

-Once your main character succeeds, it should happen quickly and the story should be over.
+Once your main character succeeds (3), it should happen quickly and the story should be over.
 Don’t drag it out.
-When Anthony scores the winning basket, sum it up with a single line or two and end it.
-Don’t drag it out for 5 pages, because after Anthony’s team wins, there will be no reason for the reader to turn the page.
+When Annie scores the winning basket, sum it up with a single line or two and end it.
+Don’t drag it out for 5 pages, because after Annie's team wins, there will be no reason for the reader to turn the page.
 The only page turn that should occur after success is the all important …

-Wink to the reader.
+Wink to the reader (4).
 This is where you make a little joke and give the reader something to continue thinking about once the book is over.
-It’s like the scene after or during the credits of a movie or tv show.
+It’s like the post-credits scene in a movie.
 The story is over, but here's one more joke for you.